-The history of the "Nikolaihof Wachau" winery in Mautern in the Wachau wine growing region goes back two thousand years, it is one of the oldest wineries in Austria.
-Some of the buildings stand on Roman foundations.
-In the courtyard association there are remains of the early Christian Agapitus Basilica, where a synod took place under Bishop Pilgrim of Passau in 985 AD.
-A camp for Charlemagne (742-814) was once established in the Burggarten estate.
-The former Freihof was first documented in 1075 as the central seat of the estate administration of the Passau monastery of St. Nikola.
-The present chapel was built by the Augustinian canons.
-Under the restored Gothic vault of the rededicated chapel, receptions and wine tastings are held today.
-Since 1894, Nikolaihof has been owned by the Saahs family.
-Attached to it is a wine restaurant and the "ad vineas Nikolaihof Gästehaus".
+The history of the "Nikolaihof Wachau" winery in Mautern in the Wachau wine-growing region goes back two thousand years; it is one of the oldest farms in Austria.
+The buildings are partly built on Roman foundations.
+In the courtyard are remains of the early Christian Agapitus Basilica, where a synod was held under Bishop Pilgrim of Passau in 985 AD.
+A military camp for Charlemagne (742-814) was once built in the Burggarten area.
+The former Freihof was first mentioned in a document in 1075 as the central seat of the estate administration of the Passau monastery of St. Nikola.
+Today's chapel was built by the Augustinian canons.
+Today, receptions and wine tastings are held under the restored Gothic vault of the rededicated chapel.
+The Nikolaihof has been owned by the Saahs family since 1894, with a wine restaurant and the "ad vineas Nikolaihof guesthouse" attached.
 The farm is run by Nikolaus and Christine Saahs.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen